pranavk-lab/riscv-py-model/README.md

 About
 -----------

-This repository hosts a python prototype I personally use to understand the inner workings of RISC-V processors.
-This will not be used for formal HW development verification.
+This repository hosts a python model to emulate RISC-V 32-bit I instructions.

-Furthur research into formal HW verification is required using https://github.com/riscv-ovpsim/imperas-riscv-tests.git
+It is only intended for research purposes.

+Not to be used for embedded development or RTL verification.

+Use the following repo for formal RISC-V models used in riscv software development and HW DV. https://github.com/riscv-ovpsim/imperas-riscv-tests.git

 Quickstart